 Snails are not a recent fast food.
 Prehistoric humans ate snails as part of their diet, and early Romans often farmed snails to meet the demand for cuisine for the upper echelon.
 However, many poorer communities harvested their own snails from fields and gardens, keeping the damage under control and adding much-needed protein to their diet.
 In France, escargot has been a delicacy since at least the 1500s.
 “Escargot” is simply the French word for “snail.”

-Today, California orange groves and other crops are plagued by common garden snails.
-A predatory snail, the decollate snail (Rumina decollata) is being used as a control for the brown garden snail.
+It’s not the only snail in the U.S. A predatory snail, the decollate snail (Rumina decollata) is being used as a control for the brown garden snail.
 The United States has several other varieties of snails living within its borders, including the larger Giant African snail (Achatina fulica) eats a variety of crops and lives in warm, moist areas such as Florida.
 The rosy wolf snail (Euglandina rosea) is a type of carnivorous snail that feeds on other snails (the snail is no relation to the author).

 Slow Food on the Ranch